jriveramerlatx/EDAforNotifications/readme.md

-# An Easy Event Driven Architecture Implementation
+# An Event Driven Architecture for low budget projects.
 A notification system for users who are subscribed to some event categories.

 An easy way to implement an Event Driven Architecture project.